 Our recycling program is as convenient as possible because we want to encourage everyone to make recycling part of your daily routine… to make it second nature!
 Put recyclables all together in your blue cart – it is separated at the local Materials Recovery Facility (MRF).

-Recently, the Environmental Services Department commissioned a Comprehensive Solid Waste Study to examine the efficiency of services and the amount of recyclables that end up in the landfill.
+Recently, the Solid Waste Division commissioned a Comprehensive Solid Waste Study to examine the efficiency of services and the amount of recyclables that end up in the landfill.
 The final report is available for review in addition to a spreadsheet comparing Fayetteville Trash Collection Services to other municipalities in NC and a copy of the attachments from the Comprehensive Solid Waste Study.

 In 2009, the City of Fayetteville adopted a Sustainability Master Plan that addresses the broad definition of sustainability and incorporates the environment, social equity, and the economy.
 This approach is often referred to as the triple bottom line.
 Long term sustainability depends on a careful balancing of economic, social, and environmental goals and objectives.
 Proposed efforts had to take into account and benefit all three objectives.